BenTheElder/site/content/posts/migrating-my-site-to-kubernetes.md

 - If you haven't given Kubernetes a try but you are already comfortable with Docker you should give it a try.
 Kubernetes makes managing services *easy and portable*.
-The same `kubectl` commands I use to debug our services for the Kubernetes project's infrstructure on GKE work just as well on my toy cluster at home. <span style="background-image:url(/images/emoji/emoji_u1f604.png)" title=":smile:" class="emoji">:smile:</span>
+The same `kubectl` commands I use to debug our services for the Kubernetes project's infrastructure on GKE work just as well on my toy cluster at home. 😄

 - If you want to give hosting on Kubernetes a try with much less effort, [Google Cloud](https://cloud.google.com/) offers [a free 12 month, $300 credit](https://cloud.google.com/free/) and an [always-free tier](https://cloud.google.com/free/) which both include [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).
 We use GKE heavily for the project infrastructure and I can speak highly to it's ease of use